AnX1001/Flights_Dashboard/documentation/Configurations.md

 ## Jest-axe

 Jest-axe is employed for accessibility testing within Jest tests.
 The custom matcher `toHaveNoViolations` is globally integrated using `jest.setup.ts` and configured in `jest.config.ts`.

-This setup ensures that accessibility checks are automatically performed on rendered components to detect and prevent violations.